meistro57/Nexus-AI/README.md

 # Nexus AI

-This repository contains the initial scaffolding for **NEXUS AI**, a visual workflow designer for orchestrating multi-agent AI systems.
-The project consists of a React-based frontend and a FastAPI backend.
+This repository contains the scaffolding for **NEXUS AI**, a visual workflow designer for orchestrating multi-agent AI systems.
+The project consists of a frontend that now ships with a rich HTML/JS interface and a FastAPI backend.

 ## Structure

-- `frontend/` – Vite + React application for the user interface
+- `frontend/` – Vite project serving the GUI from `index.html`
 - `backend/` – FastAPI server providing REST and WebSocket APIs
 - `Project_Overview.md` – High-level project specification
 - `roadmap.md` – Timeline of planned features and phases